GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

 #### Name of Port Scan Monitor

-Alert 4 is implemented as follows:
+Port Scan Monitor is implemented as follows:
   - **Metric**: metricbeat-* sum of *destination.port*
   - **Threshold**: 1000 over 1 minute
   - **Vulnerability Mitigated**: Identifying a port scan against your server
   - **Reliability**: Port scans may be conducted for non-malicious purposes therefore this alert may be responsible for false-positives.
 This is a medium reliability alert.

 ### Suggestions for Going Further (Optional)
 _TODO_: